shaloo/docs.arcana/docs/howto/onboard-users/web3-react/web3-react-pnp-ui.md

 With [Web3-React](https://www.npmjs.com/package/web3-react) wallet connector framework, developers can allow app users to easily switch between multiple wallets within a single application.
 The [[concept-authsdk| {{config.extra.arcana.sdk_name}}]] offers a custom Web3-React connector that enables the {{config.extra.arcana.wallet_name}} in apps using Web3-React.

-In this guide, you will learn how to onboard users in Web3 React apps.
+In this guide, you will learn how to onboard users in Web3-React apps.
 It shows how the developers can integrate apps with the {{config.extra.arcana.product_name}} SDKs and then use the built-in plug-and-play login UI out of the box to onboard users easily.

 ## Prerequisites